 Putting off payments or just making the minimum each month will leave you with a big interest cost over the life of your loan.

 Use your new knowledge of how to calculate interest on a loan and how compound interest works to pay off your loans early.
 You work hard for each paycheck.
-Pay more today so you can save big later.
+Pay more today so you can save even bigger later.